CSC207-UofT/207-course-notes/12-design-patterns.md

 **Solution:** Define a one-to-many relationship: when the observed object changes, all related objects get notified so that they can respond.
 The observed object doesn't need to know anything about the specifics of the objects observing it.

-For example, consider the `ActionListener` objects we attach to `JButton` components.
+For example, consider the `ActionListener` objects that we attach to `JButton` components.
 When the button is clicked (event), the listener’s `actionPerformed` method is called (reaction).

 ### ViewModel example